vitaltechsol/Phidgets2Prosim/README.md

 - On/Off
 - Inverse logic
 - Use a different Prosim data ref to turn off value.
-- Delay: Turn on or off after n amount of milliseconds
+- Delay: Turn on after n amount of milliseconds
+- Maximum Time On: Turn off after n amount off milliseconds
-- Blink: Detects blinking state from prosim, makes output blink
+- Fast and Slow Blink: Detects blinking state from prosim, makes output blink
+- Individual brightness control for On, Off and Dim

 ### Inputs
 - Inputs